Inheritance Tax October 2024 Budget changes – an explainer

 What are the arguments against the government’s proposals?

 There is a further argument around the introduction of a major change such as this at short notice.
-Is it fair, when people have taken long-term decisions based on a particular set of tax rules, to radically change those rules with very little notice?
+Is it fair, when people have taken long-term decisions based on a particular set of tax rules, to radically change those rules with very little notice especially if a farmer is elderly and may not be able to survive the necessary seven years to effect IHT planning?
 Of course this isn’t to say that no tax relief should ever be withdrawn – or that people should expect tax reliefs to continue to apply for ever.
 But – particularly where long-term decisions are taken (e.g. those relating to pensions and IHT, in particular) – there is an argument that transition should be more gradual or incremental.
 Here the only transition is a delay until 6 April 2026.
 It might have been fairer to have had (say) 75% APR/BPR (that is, a 10% rate) for a few years and then a further reduction.

 So are those figures for the proportion of APR-claiming estates which will be affected accurate?